 A member of her club, Becs Rivett, turns out to be an email marketing consultant who recommended our plugin.
 Coincidentally, we’ve hired the talented Becs ourselves for consultancy work.

-For deliverability purposes, but also for the shear amount of emails sent from the server, Becs helped her configure MailPoet to send with Elastic Email, an SMTP provider.
+For deliverability purposes, but also for the sheer amount of emails sent from the server, Becs helped her configure MailPoet to send with Elastic Email, an SMTP provider.

 Our recommendation: Lynn does the right thing.
 Send from an SMTP provider instead of your server is a good idea, here’s why.